webqit/webflo/site/docs/concepts/routing.md

 * Optionally calls `next()` to delegate the request

 ::: info Handler Lifecycle
-- Client handlers begin their lifecycle *after* the initial page load.
+- Client-side handlers begin their lifecycle *after* the initial page load.
 - They therefore cannot intercept the first page load or page reloads.
 :::

 #### Worker-Side Handlers

-Worker handlers run in the Service Worker context, bridging offline and network behavior.
+Worker-side route handlers run in the Service Worker context, bridging offline and network behavior.
 They are the connective tissue between local interactivity and remote resources.

 ```js